agarwa65/Vehicle_Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on the scales array using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images from the test set provided:
+Here is an example image from the test set provided:

 ![alt text][image4]

+I tried various methods to do temporal filtering over some frames so as to track vehicles and then label those as cars.
+I created a deque for the heatmap count, that did not work very well for me.
+Then I tried changing the search radii around the heatmap based on the history of such heat maps over multiple frames.
+That worked good but was not able to detect cars once they moved away.
+I tried playing with the radii but that resulted in false positives.
+Lastly, I used two thresholds to filter out false positives over 10 frames.
+That seems to work the best with the given settings.

 ---

 ### Video Implementation